jacubero/aws-architect-associate/docs/database.rst

 If you do not have an Amazon Aurora Replica (i.e. single instance) and are not running Aurora Serverless, Aurora will attempt to create a new DB Instance in the same Availability Zone as the original instance.
 This replacement of the original instance is done on a best-effort basis and may not succeed, for example, if there is an issue that is broadly affecting the Availability Zone.

+You can use the reader endpoint to provide high availability for your read-only queries from your DB cluster by placing multiple Aurora Replicas in different Availability Zones and then connecting to the read-only endpoint for your read workload.
+The reader endpoint also load-balances connections to the Aurora Replicas in a DB cluster.

 Amazon DynamoDB
 ***************